umbraco/UmbracoDocs/sustainability-best-practices/frontend/README.md

 ## Page Weight Budget

-Choose how to transfer data for web page access minimizing the impact on carbon emissions.
+Minimize the data transfer to access your web page as it has a big impact on carbon emissions.

 ## Image Optimization